mojaloop/pisp-project/docs/transfer/README.md

 ### <a name='DerivingtheChallenge'></a>4.1 Deriving the Challenge

 1. _let `quote` be the value of the response body from the `PUT /quotes/{ID}` call_
-2. _let the function `CJSON()` be the implementation of a Canonical JSON to string_
+2. _let the function `CJSON()` be the implementation of a Canonical JSON to string, as specified in [RFC-8785 - Canonical JSON format](https://tools.ietf.org/html/rfc8785)_
-3. _let the function `SHA256()` be the implementation of a SHA-256 one way hash function_
-Format, as specified in [RFC-8785 - Canonical JSON format](https://tools.ietf.org/html/rfc8785)
+3. _let the function `SHA256()` be the implementation of a SHA-256 one way hash function, as specified in [RFC-6234](https://tools.ietf.org/html/rfc6234)
 4. The DFSP must generate the value `jsonString` from the output of `CJSON(quote)`
 5. The `challenge` is the value of `SHA256(jsonString)`